Tea Houses in Seoul with Great Matcha

 Chaten

 If Mochibang felt familiar to you, Chaten will too.
 Same concept — Japanese tea house style, you’re required to order both a drink and a dessert, and the matcha is the real thing.
-The main difference is atmosphere: Chaten is darker, more intimate, slightly more serious in its aesthetic.
+The main difference is the atmosphere: Chaten runs a little darker inside, which gives it a slightly more intimate feel.

 This one relocated and is now operating as 해온 차 하우스 (Haeon Cha Haus).
 It’s tucked into Samcheong-dong, one of the quieter, more charming parts of Seoul near Bukchon and Gyeongbokgung.
-The space is beautiful in the way that neighborhood tends to be — traditional architecture, calm, unhurried.
+The space is beautifully done — super clean, minimalist, with a small garden you can sit and look out to.

 The owner speaks good English and is genuinely welcoming — a small thing that makes a big difference when you’re navigating somewhere new.
-The matcha comes unsweetened without you having to ask, which tells you everything about how it’s being approached.
-The tiramisu is egg-free and runs a little sweet, but the matcha more than holds its own.
+The matcha comes unsweetened without you having to ask, which by now you’ll know is not as common as it should be.
+I had the matcha latte with oat milk, my husband had the hojicha latte with oat milk.
+Both were good.